-As our new web presence evolves, we'd love to hear from you and get your feedback.
+As our online presence continues to evolve, we'd like to hear from you and get your feedback.
 Connect with us on Facebook and Twitter, or simply email the studio: firstname.lastname@example.org.

 We all love a good deal, so head to our "Fantastic Frugal Fridays" page to get 50% off or more on local deals. http://bmlw.incentrev.com/